bartcheers/sesh/readme.md

 `unstable_cache` is currently the only way to cache data fetching in Next.js server components without creating endpoints or using experimental features like Server Actions for fetching (which is discouraged).
 While `unstable_cache` is experimental and may change in future Next.js versions, Sesh provides a practical solution until a stable API is available.
-We are actively monitoring Next.js updates and plan to adapt Sesh accordingly.
+I am actively monitoring Next.js updates and plan to adapt Sesh accordingly.

 2. Why create Sesh when there are existing solutions like SWR or React Query?